 “I hope he isn’t a dumb.”

 “I’m doing better, thank you.
-Once I get my inner clock reset I should be as good I ever was."
-Once I got my life reset, perhaps.
+Once I get my inner clock reset I should be as good as ever,” he said while thinking, “Once I get my life reset, maybe.”

-“William, and I will call you William, that Billy nickname is absolutely juvenile, tomorrow night is the big rally in Richmond.
-It will be the first time in the campaign that the whole family will appear with the Senator.
-It’s a big thing.”
-Nora’s hand had a slight tremor as she held her cup and saucer.
-"The clothes in your closet should fit you: wear the dark blue suit, a white shirt and a red tie.
-Those shoes you’re wearing will do.
+“William, and I will call you William—that Billy nickname is absolutely juvenile—tomorrow night is the big rally in Richmond,” said Nora, “It will be the first time the whole family will appear with the Senator.
+It’s a very big thing.”
+Nora’s hand displayed a slight tremor as she held her cup and saucer, “The clothes in the closet should fit you: wear the dark blue suit, a white shirt, and a red tie.
+The shoes you’re wearing are fine.
 I’ll send Herbert down to help you dress.”

-“Thank you Mrs. Clarkson."
-The wing-tips!
+“Thank you, Mrs. Clarkson,” said Sean.
+“The wing-tips!
 As if!
-I hoped that Herbert had better taste than Nora.
+I hope that ‘Herbert’ has better taste than Nora,” he thought.

 “I will do my best.”